 - Start an online shop to sell your products.
 There are easy-to-set-up e-commerce platforms, like Shopify, which will let you have a pro shop for everyone to find your creations!

 - Sell your products on other platforms – not your own -, like Etsy or Artpal, for instance.

 - Teach others to do what you do!
 It’s much easier than you think, and once you have your online course up and running, you can dedicate more time to your creative passion again!
 The online tools I’ve used for online courses are Thinkific, Kajabi,

 andTeachable.
-Check out Changing Careers: Freelance Online Teachers – It may awake the teacher in you!
+Check out Reinvent Yourself as a Freelance Online Teacher – It may awaken the teacher in you!